 What can CMAS do for your organization?
 We can identify essential practices and develop an assessment process to ensure these practices are reviewed.
 We even can assess your existing programs, not only for compliance with health and safety standards, but also for how well they are meeting newcomer needs.
 In doing so, we will help you recognize and build on strengths and create an action plan to improve areas of weakness.

-CMAS Experience in Action: Assessments of CIC-funded Programs
+CMAS Experience in Action: Assessments of IRCC-funded Programs

-One of CMAS’s most important roles is to conduct a yearly review of all Care for Newcomer Children (CNC) supports that operate in conjunction with Citizenship and Immigration Canada (CIC) funded settlement services.
+One of CMAS’s most important roles is to conduct a yearly review of all Care for Newcomer Children (CNC) supports that operate in conjunction with Immigration, Refugees and Citizenship Canada (IRCC) funded settlement services.
 During these yearly assessment visits, consultants observe programs across Canada, interview staff members and review documentation, including fire safety plans, enrollment forms and policies and procedures.
 This transparent and inclusive process uses an 80-point checklist to review all aspects of care.
 If it is determined that a program has failed to meet one of the requirements, the consultant works with program staff to develop a plan of action.

 An assessment is never a 100% positive experience, especially when it involves taking up the better part of an already busy day.
 Nor is it 100% comfortable having someone observe and comment on your work.
 We try to make the process as transparent and relaxed as possible, while ensuring a safe program for children.
 That being said, in recent evaluation surveys, almost all organizations assessed were ‘Extremely’ or ‘Very Satisfied’ with the process.